 6. Connect Air Pressure.
 After water has stopped draining at all faucets and drain valves, leave faucets open and connect a "blow-out" plug to the city water connection on the coach.
-Then use a compressed air hose regulated to 30 psi or less to force air through the system.
-A blow-out plug can be purchased at any Winnebago[®] or Itasca[®] dealer.
+Then use a compressed air hose

+Limit air pressure to 30 psi to avoid damage to equipment.

-- NOTE: DO NOT burst air into the system.
+NOTE: DO NOT burst air into the system.
 This can damage the water pump.
-It is better to let air in slowly. - 7.
-Let air flow for five minutes until water is completely drained out of faucets and drain valves, then close faucets one at a time. - 8.
+It is better to let air in slowly.

+- 7. Let air flow for five minutes until water is completely drained out of faucets and drain valves, then close faucets one at a time. - 8.
 Drain Toilet.
-Operate and hold toilet flush lever until water is completely drained from toilet.

-9. Turn air pressure off.
+Operate and hold toilet flush lever until water is completely drained from toilet. - 9.
+Turn air pressure off.
 Disconnect water purge adapters.
 Recap the city water inlet to avoid contamination by dirt or insects.